HELZRIP/Akenobot/README.md

 ### ╒═══「 Support Group 」

-The Support group can be reached out to at [Akeno • Support](https://t.me/AkenoSupport0), where you can ask for help about [Akeno Support](Akeno00bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Akeno • Support](https://t.me/Rsupportprobot), where you can ask for help about [Akeno update](akeno_update), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 <details>
 	<summary>Heroku Deploy</summary>